Yips: In gymnastics

-In artistic gymnastics, the "twisties" are a sudden loss of a gymnast's ability to maintain body control during aerial maneuvers, with the gymnast feeling something akin to an out-of-body experience in mid-air.
-Many gymnasts also reference a feeling of disorientation or unawareness of where the ground is.
-This increases the chance of a serious or critical injury occurring if the gymnast forgets in the moment how to land the maneuver safely.
-US gymnast Simone Biles suffered from the twisties during the 2020 Summer Olympics in Tokyo, causing her to withdraw from competition after the women's team all-around final; Biles later returned to perform a downscaled routine in the balance beam final, winning the bronze medal.
+In artistic gymnastics, a version of the yips affecting twisting form is known as the "twisties".
+They refer to a sudden loss of a gymnast's ability to maintain body control during aerial maneuvers.
+Some gymnasts reference a feeling of disorientation or unawareness of where the ground is.
+This loss of air awareness increases the chance of a serious or critical injury occurring if the gymnast forgets in the moment how to land the maneuver safely.
+During the 2020 Olympic qualifications, American gymnast Simone Biles flew out of bounds twice on the floor and failed to stick her landing on the vault.
+Despite this, she still qualified for the all-around final in first place.
+During the Olympic events, Biles was unable to complete her skills and popularized the term "twisties", causing her to withdraw from competition after the women's team all-around final.
+She attributed her loss of air awareness to a mental health condition.
+Biles returned to perform a downscaled routine in the balance beam final, winning the bronze medal.
+In 2024 she responded that critics of her 2020 withdrawal had become "silent" after her return and win of three gold medals in the 2024 Summer Olympics.

-US gymnasts Laurie Hernandez and Aleah Finnegan both stated that they have had the "twisties" during their career and spoke out in support of Biles during the games in 2021.
+American gymnasts Laurie Hernandez and Aleah Finnegan both stated that they have experienced a loss of air awareness during their career and spoke out in support of Biles during the games in 2021.
 Finnegan stated "I cannot imagine the fear of having it happen to you during competition.
 You have absolutely no control over your body and what it does."

 In trampoline gymnastics, the condition is typically referred to as "lost move syndrome".
 Olympic trampoline gymnast Bryony Page has discussed her personal experience with the condition while preparing to compete in the 2016 Olympics.

-In other sports
+In other areas

 The yips also affects players in other sports.
 Examples include Markelle Fultz and Chuck Hayes's respective free throw shots in basketball.
-In tennis, yips seems to particularly manifest itself in the form of the player all of a sudden consistently failing to execute a serve, leading to a torrent of consecutive double faults.
-This afflicted Elena Dementieva, Guillermo Coria, Sara Errani and Aryna Sabalenka.
 In darts, the yips are known as dartitis, with five-time world champion Eric Bristow an example of a sufferer.

 In the National Football League (NFL), a normally reliable placekicker who starts struggling is also said to have the yips.
+Seven-time Pro Bowler Justin Tucker was described by fans and sportswriters as suffering from yips during his 2024 season, after a seemingly inexplicable series of misses leading to a career-low 73.9% field goal rate, despite finishing 12 seasons as among the most accurate kickers in the league.
+In 2024, Adam Breneman likened heavy favorite Ohio State’s unexpected loss to Michigan to the Buckeyes having the yips.

 Stephen Hendry, seven times snooker World Champion, said after his loss to Mark Williams in the 2010 UK Championship that he had been suffering from the yips for ten years, and that the condition had affected his ability to cue through the ball, causing him great difficulty in regaining his old form.